tonyfast/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 In this guided practice we are using a sample dataset; demonstrate how to carry out descriptive analytics using the `pandas` library we introduced above.

-> Instructor Note:
->
-> IDE to be used
->
-> You can show the following commands and concepts using a python/ipython shell.
+> Instructor Note: You can show the following commands and concepts using a python/ipython shell.
 We encourage you to use a **Jupyter notebook** in the second part of the workshop.

 ### Instructions for students
 We recommend using a Jupyter notebook for this guided practice.
 This makes it easier for all as it is homogenous for various environments (mac, win, linux).

-> Instructor Note:
->
+Accessing Files via **DROPBOX**
-> If you use Dropbox to get the material to your students follow these steps:
+> Instructor Note: If you use Dropbox to get the material to your students follow these steps:

 The Dropbox link provided has a Zip file with the materials for the class.